anmol1vw13/tic-tac-toe/README.md

-# tic-tac-toe
+## XOXO

-A clojure based tic tac toe game
+A clojure based tic tac toe game.

+### Features
+* A two player game.
+* Contains tally board to view the results.
+* Players can play indefinitely.

 ### Usage